-Located in the historic Ladora Savings Bank, we offer fine wine, craft beers and an eclectic share plate menu.
+Located in the historic Ladora Savings Bank, we offer fine wine, craft beer and an eclectic share plate menu.

 The classical revival architecture of the building was designed by William Lightner and Charles B. Zalesky.
 With two substantial Doric columns, several tall windows on the sides, mosaic tiled floor, marble walls, restored bank vaults, and much of the original structure still intact, the building is quite a site.

 The bank opened its doors in May of 1920.
 Considered one of the finest structures in its day, the dedication ceremony brought in over one thousand visitors from all parts of Iowa County.
 The post-World War l farm economy in the region began with an initial boom in land and crop values, but later declined around the same time the bank opened its doors.
 For eleven years, the bank struggled and finally met its demise in 1931, closing its doors like so many Depression era banks in its day.
 The building never reopened as a financial institution.

-Over the years, the building served as a meeting place for local civic organizations, a “flop house” for truckers, a polling station, civil defense shelter, a Red Cross office during World War II, an antique store, attorney's office and drapery business.
-On August 3, 1990, The Ladora Savings Bank was added to the National Register of Historic Places on August 3, 1990.
+Over the years, the building served as a meeting place for local civic organizations, a “flop house” for truckers, a polling station, civil defense shelter, a Red Cross office during World War II, an antique store, attorney's office, and drapery business.
+On August 3, 1990, The Ladora Savings Bank was added to the National Register of Historic Places.

 In 2004, Dimitri Makedonsky noticed the old bank while traveling through Ladora on a motorcycle ride.
 He immediately parked his bike, and began peering through the broken windows.
 After several weeks of inquiry and negotiation, Dimitri purchased the building and adjacent property and began a four year renovation from roof to basement.